UMassCS Logo

-There are three Graduate Degree Programs offered by the School of Computer Science.
+There are three Graduate Degree Programs offered by the College of Information and Computer Sciences.

 M.S.
-Students are required to pass 4 core requirements, complete 4 core requirements (credits include core courses taken to pass requirements), and a 6-credit MS Project.
+Students are required to pass 4 core requirements, complete 30 credit hours (credits include core courses taken to pass requirements), with an option to complete a 6-credit MS Project toward the 30 credits.

-The School expects that students starting work toward a Masters degree have a solid undergraduate background in Computer Science.
+The College expects that students starting work toward a Masters degree have a solid undergraduate background in Computer Science.

 Most Computer Science graduate students are admitted in the MS/PhD track.
 That means they are intending to work toward a PhD, but will acquire a masters degree along the way.
 During the first stage of a student's graduate career, he or she will be simultaneously working toward the MS degree and compiling a portfolio, both of which are requirements of the PhD.

-M.S./Ph.D students are required to pass 6 core requirements, complete 42 credits (credits include core courses taken to pass requirements), 18 Dissertation Credits, and a 6-credit MS Project.
+M.S./Ph.D students are required to pass 6 core requirements, complete 36 credit hours (credits include core courses taken to pass requirements), 18 Dissertation Credits, and a 6-credit MS Project (which can be applied to the 36 credit hours).

-The School expects that students starting work in the MS/PhD track have a solid undergraduate background in Computer Science.
+The College expects that students starting work in the MS/PhD track have a solid undergraduate background in Computer Science.

 Most MS/PhD students are supported by research or teaching assistantships.